as14df/CloudComputingProject2/README.md

 1. If you don't have ansible already installed, install it first

-2. Dowload the folder "Automatisierung" under [this link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/as14df/CloudComputingProject2/tree/master/Automatisierung) and unzip it anywhere on your local machine
+2. Dowload the subfolder **Automatisierung** under [this link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/as14df/CloudComputingProject2/tree/master/Automatisierung) and unzip it anywhere on your local machine

 3. Open the file **hosts**